mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 ## Protocol IDs, CRC32 and Serialization Checks

-At this point you may wonder. <span style="text-decoration: underline;">Wow</span>.
+At this point you may wonder.
+Wow.
 This whole thing seems really fragile.
 It's a totally unattributed binary stream.
 A stack of cards.
 What if you somehow desync read and write?
 What if somebody just sent packets containing random bytes to your server.
 How long until you hit a sequence of bytes that crashes you out?

 I have good news for you and the rest of the game industry since most game servers basically work this way.
 There are techniques you can use to reduce or virtually eliminate the possibility of corrupt data getting past the serialization layer.